(Adopted January 2015; Fee Schedule updated March 2022)

 MORTGAGE DISCLOSURE FORM

-A $50 processing fee is charged for completion of forms or questionnaires other than the standard 22.1 disclosure, for mortgages and refinances.
+A $250 processing fee is charged for completion of forms or “condo questionnaires” other than the standard 22.1 disclosure, for mortgages and refinances or similar such requests.

 NON-SUFFICIENT FUNDS AND RETURNED PAYMENTS AND CHECKS

-A $50 processing fee is charged for any returned check or rejected payment due to problems outside the association’s control, such as “non-sufficient funds” or closed bank accounts
+A $50 processing fee is charged for any returned check, stop payment or rejected payment due to problems outside the association’s control, such as “non-sufficient funds” or closed bank accounts.

 Monthly indoor parking license fees requiring a minimum six- month agreement: